TENS MACHINE USE

 - Do NOT place electrodes on the abdomen (before birth), the front or side of the neck, or areas on the head, which could cause current to flow transcerebrally.

-- Do NOT use TENS if you have a demand-type cardiac pacemaker.
+- Do NOT use TENS if you have a demand-type cardiac pacemaker or any other implanted electrical device.

-- If you suffer from epilepsy, or any undiagnosed pain, consult your medical adviser.
+- If you suffer from epilepsy, heart condition, any undiagnosed pain, or have any metal implants, or any doubts whatsoever consult your midwife.

 - Electronic monitoring equipment (such as ECG monitors and ECG alarms) may not operate properly when TENS stimulation is in use.